techworldwithmurali/aws-zero-to-hero/README.md

 ## Day 5: AWS EBS Snapshot
 Understanding snapshots in AWS, including creation, management, and utilization for backups and AMI creation.
 - What is a Snapshot in AWS?
-- Lab Session - Creation of a snapshot from an EC2 instance
 - Lab Session - Creation of a snapshot from an EBS volume
 - Lab Session - Creation of an AWS AMI from a snapshot
 - Lab Session - Creation of an EBS volume from a snapshot